Written by

 High School Graduation In California

-Here are the requirements that may differ from other states that children must meet to graduate High School in California
+Here are the requirements that may differ from other states that children must meet to graduate from High School in California

 • Kindergarten entry requirement: 5 years old by September 1